JonasBernard/FakeStandby/index.md

 all with your screen turned off.

+## Some more use cases

+A user has reported to use the app to keep the GPS tracking in a buggy navigation app running, whlie the phone is in the pocket.
+Another user wrote me he uses it while driving to have a video call in only one direction where the calling person could see them, but the driver is not distracted.

 ## How does it work?

 The app is basically launching an overlay over the app currently running.
 Therefore it is using Android's accessibility services.
 All it's rendering